On Intellectual Exchange

 NIAS - one of the institutes of the Royal Netherlands Academy of Arts and Sciences (KNAW) – has made it its mission to provide a physical and intellectual space for advanced research in the humanities and social sciences that is driven by curiosity and cross-discipline collaboration.
 NIAS is committed to supporting independent research and knowledge exchange in a setting that is both collaborative and multi-disciplinary – breaking down cross-discipline barriers and facilitating innovative advances in the process.

-NIAS’ goal is to enable independent curiosity-driven advanced research in the humanities and social sciences as well as bridge the gap between the research practices of the humanities, social sciences, natural sciences and life sciences.
+NIAS’ goal is to enable independent curiosity-driven advanced research in the humanities and social sciences.
+Moreover, NIAS aims to bridge the gap between the research practices of the humanities and social sciences on the one hand and the natural sciences and life sciences on the other hand.
 In addition, the academic community is enriched by the presence of writers, journalists and artists producing a serendipitous and collaborative work environment, which unlocks imagination and curiosity.

 How we achieve our goals

 NIAS aims to attract high quality scholars and select the best scientists.
-Succesfull applicants are selected by an external review process, where only the quality and innovative value of the research proposal count.
+Succesful applicants are selected by an external review process, where the quality and innovative value of the research proposal count.

 The institute’s support facilities – as well as its international and interdisciplinary community – provide an autonomous research setting in which creativity and forward-thinking ideas can thrive.
 In addition to the cross-discipline collaborations within the sciences, NIAS stimulates collaboration between the arts and the sciences by offering fellowships to writers, journalists and artists.
 This allows the fellows to meet, interact and form new partnerships with researchers from disciplines with whom they would not have an opportunity to engage with in their own academic settings.